scooter3/team-rover/README.md

 The various services can be scheduled as cron jobs or Windows scheduled tasks.
 Since I didn't have a server set up, I just scheduled the jar files to run twice a day.
 The service would scrape the data, save them as JSON files, upload them to my site's FTP server, and email me a summary of the results (success/failure and how long it took).

 If you choose to use any components from this project, you are held liable for the data and how you use it.

+Note: You'll find code for the NBA and NHL in there as well, but they are not complete or functional.
+I'm working on expanding this project to work with the four major sports in the US.